catchupTJC/catchuptjc.github.io/_posts/2020-06-28-(SG)Nostalgia and Longing.md

 The speaker shared an old country song named ‘Take Me Home, Country Road’ by John Denver (https://www.youtube.com/watch?v=1vrEljMfXYo) .The speaker was hit by a wave of emotion and the closest thing to describe it would be a feeling of nostalgia.
 A lot of people feel the same when they hear this song.
 They feel this sense of longing even though they've never seen the mountains the singer sings about.
 Since the speaker rarely feels these strong emotions, he decided to delve more into these feelings.

-As Christians we are always longing for or looking forward to our home, though we've never seen it.”
+As Christians we are always longing for or looking forward to our home, though we've never seen it.
 Just like the comments on the video, "I long for West Virginia even though I've never been there."

 These emotions are quite far removed from the speaker.
 After all, we have been in the comfort of our own homes for a long time.
-If anything, we'll be sick of our homes, not nostalgia.
+If anything, we'll be sick of our homes, not nostalgic.
 Our situation is nothing like this.
 We're supposed to long for our homes.
 But is this our actual state?
 Do we constantly pine for our heavenly home?
 Or is it just a passing feeling when this thought is out of sight and mind?

 Let's explore these feelings in relation to our faith because they can play a positive role in our lives of faith.
 What are these feelings of nostalgia and longing?